 5 Reasons Every Teenager Should Go On a Mission Trip

-When a youth pastor saw how mission trips had drawn his students to others and toward Jesus, he asked himself that question.
-His answer was starting YouthWorks, an organization that now invites over 30,000 students and leaders on mission trips each summer.
+When a youth pastor saw how mission trips had drawn his teenagers to others and toward Jesus, he asked himself that question.
+His answer was starting YouthWorks, an organization that now invites thousands of teenagers and leaders on mission trips each summer.

 1. Mission Trips Bring Youth Groups Together.